Early pest detection is critical to stopping outbreaks of tree disease. And most outbreaks begin in cities.

 Protecting the Health of Our City Trees and Forests

 Today many of North America’s trees are being destroyed by non-native insects and diseases.
 Early detection is critical to stopping outbreaks before they become more complicated and expensive to control.
 Most outbreaks of invasive pests begin in cities, which mean people living in cities have an important opportunity to protect the health of the nation’s trees and forests.

 Tennessee’s foresters have had great success in eradicating pests when they have been discovered early.
-“Every year we catch gypsy moths early and eradicate them before they become established in Tennessee,” says Heather Slayton of the Tennessee Division of Forestry.
-“Our most recent eradication was at Pattie Gap in Roane County where we found a small gypsy moth population three years ago.
+“Every year we catch spongy moths early and eradicate them before they become established in Tennessee,” says Heather Slayton of the Tennessee Division of Forestry.
+“Our most recent eradication was at Pattie Gap in Roane County where we found a small spongy moth population three years ago.
 We aerial sprayed it the following year and ground sprayed it in 2012.
 We also installed a series of very intense ground traps each year to capture any stragglers.
 As of August of 2013, Roane County is now considered free of these pests.
-This method of monitoring, detecting, and eradicating within a year or two has been done successfully in Tennessee for the gypsy moth since the 1970s.”
+This method of monitoring, detecting, and eradicating within a year or two has been done successfully in Tennessee for the spongy moth since the 1970s.”

 When camping, remember: Don't Move Firewood!
 That means, don't transport firewood from your home to your campsite.
 You might accidentally transport tree pests into a forest. www.dontmovefirewood.org

 The Conservancy is developing information and tools to improve tree pest identification and reporting, tree stewardship and monitoring the health of city trees.
 Materials include:

 Pest Identification Videos

 - Emerald Ash Borer (EAB)